Ivaldivi/Geocache/README.md

 ###### A compass app created by @Rahul Hague was referenced to better understand math to find angle. https://github.com/rahulhaque/compass-react-native-expo
 ###### The documentation for GeoLib helped with bearing understanding: https://www.npmjs.com/package/geolib
 ###### The following article helped understand the math and terminology to create the compass (heading, bearing, etc): http://www.movable-type.co.uk/scripts/latlong.html

 ____________________

+### Victory Screen
+This screen appears when the user reaches goal.
+It allows users to make comments on location using Firebase Firestore database.
+It also allows users to view the comments made by others previously.

+#### const saveMessage
+This function saves the user's message to the text state and also pushes the message to the Messages collection in Firestore.

+#### const onResult
+If there aren't errors reaching the Firestore Messages collection, this function loops through each message and puts it in the data stack to be used for the list of comments later on.

+#### const Item
+Creates a stylized text with the message as the text.

+#### const renderItem
+Creates an item with correct comment message.

+#### function onError
+If there is an error accessing the Message collection in Firestore this function returns the appropriate error message to the console.

+### References and Inspiration for Victory Screen:
+###### General guide for using Firebase with a react native expo app: https://docs.expo.io/guides/using-firebase/
+###### Guide to using Firebase's Firestore with react native expo app: /https://rnfirebase.io/firestore/usage
+###### Used to format text box and save input to a const: https://reactnative.dev/docs/textinput

+____________________